maruthu-05/Bit-Lords/README.md

 - Partially interactive AI that act as the partner for driver in drowsiness.
 - Scoring system that evaluates driver behavior and provides alerts based on specific distractions.
 - SOS alert system using a simple gesture.
+- Over view of driver's behaviour for their organisation.

 ## Prerequisites